-

 Range / Habitat

-- Found between the tropics in the Indo-Pacific, from the Red Sea and East Africa to the Marshall Islands, and south to the Northern border of Australia.
+- Found between the tropics in the Indo-Pacific, from the Red Sea and East Africa to the Marshall Islands and Australia.

-- Found in sandy bottom areas and small caves, also frequents coral rubble around reefs.
+- Found in sandy bottom areas and small caves and also frequents coral rubble around reefs.

 Conservation Status